BU-CLOUD-S20/Building-Cyber-Infrastructure-for-Researchers/README.md

 <br/> The system will be a cloud based infrastructure that runs code written in Python or R over specified data sets to create and             compare models that predict ecological forecasts.
 High-Level Goals for this Project include:

    -   Providing a web service with a simple user experience such that researchers can submit code and periodically run it on data sets.
-   -   Developing infrastructure on the cloud using either VM or containers to run code and balance workload.
+   -   Developing reliable infrastructure on unreliable nodes using a Kubernetes Cluster
+   -   Focusing on Function as a Service with OpenWhisk as a proof of concept
    -   Providing a user interface that allows for comparisons between multiple models on the same data set along with comparisons of            models using periodic data sets in order to determine model accuracy.
    <br/>

 ## 2. Users/ Personas of the Project
-<br/> The system will be deployed by system administrators and used by two segments of end-users in the BU Department of Earth and Enviornment.
-The end-users will be segemented as project leaders and project team members.
-The system targets end-users, specifically ecological researchers.
+<br/> The system will be deployed by system administrators and used by the end-users in the earth science department of BU.
+It targets end-users, specifically ecological       researchers.
 It does not target:

    -   Non-ecological Researchers
    -   Advanced users with complex requirements beyond the scope of the project.